conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H031">#KB-H031</a>: "CONANDATA.YML REDUCE"**

 This [hook](https://docs.conan.io/en/latest/extending/hooks.html) re-creates the information of the [conandata.yml](https://docs.conan.io/en/latest/reference/config_files/conandata.yml.html) file, discarding the fields not relevant to the version of the package exported.
 This avoids creating new recipe revisions for every new change introduced in the file.
-Any additional field in the YAML file will raise an error.

 #### **<a name="KB-H032">#KB-H032</a>: "SYSTEM REQUIREMENTS"**